richardhoff88/study_sesh.github.io/README.md

 - **Focus Verification**: Use AI-powered eye-tracking and facial recognition to ensure users are focused during study sessions.
 Detects distractions, such as using phone, and pauses the session with a warning to refocus and continue session.

 ### Study Session Management
 - **Session Overview**: Users provide an overview description of what they plan to study at the start of a new topic.
 This overview can be accessed in future sessions without re-entering the information.
+New topics can be organized into different Project folders that can be accessed at later times.
+Each Project will have an AI-powered timeline based on the user's preferences to meet user-specified study goals.
-- **Session Summary**: At the end of each study session, users write a brief summary of what they studied, what they learned, and their next steps (within the topic).
+- **Session Summary**: When users log in, they are prompted to give a brief overview of what they are studying for a new Project.
+For each project, the user will be prompted at the start of every study session about the specifics of what they plan to study in that session.
+At the end of each study session, users are then prompted briefly about what they studied during the session, what they learned, and their next steps (within the topic).
+Depending on user preferences, there can be a follow-up quiz that assesses session-specific material to ensure legitimate logging.

 ### Study session types
 There can be multiple/personalized sessions (3x 1hr with 10 min breaks etc...)